dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

 Getting started
 ~~~~~~~~~~~~~~~
-First let's download the example simulated data sets for ipyrad_.
+Let's first download the example simulated data sets for ipyrad_.
 Copy and paste
-the commands below into a terminal to download the data files and unarchive.
-This
+the code below into a terminal.
+This will create a new directory called
-will create a new directory called ``ipsimdata`` in your current directory.
+``ipsimdata`` in your current directory containing all of the necessary files.

 .. code:: bash